Prenuptial Agreement Attorney Clearwater, Florida

 Significant problems can arise, however, with regards to the validity of a pre-nuptial agreement.
 Far too often these documents are put together at the last minute or in a haphazard manner.
 Both of these approaches, along with pre-nuptial provisions that are unreasonable in nature, can result in the agreement being declared void.

-A great many agreements are challenged in Court and the two most common reasons for their being declared null and void are the failure to properly disclose one’s assets and a party not being given sufficient time to consider the prenup and consult with an attorney.
-An agreement presented to a bride just before a wedding is suspect, at best, and ones that do not include an adequate disclosure of the parties assets or that contain unreasonable provisions are easily subject to attack.
+A great many agreements are challenged in Court and the two most common reasons for their being declared null and void are the failure to properly disclose one’s assets and a party not being given sufficient time to consider the prenup and consult with a Clearwater prenuptial agreement attorney.
+An agreement presented to a bride just before a wedding is suspect, at best, and ones that do not include an adequate disclosure of the parties’ assets or that contain unreasonable provisions are easily subject to attack.

 - Do you actually need a pre-nuptial agreement?

 - What procedures must be followed in order to insure a valid agreement is created?

 - What special considerations may apply in your case to insure the prenup is valid?